Skip to main content

 Policy pending (202)

 Not an error — this response means your request was accepted but a policy requires approval before it can be completed.
-The Dfns SDKs surface this as a PolicyPendingError.
+The DFNS SDKs surface this as a PolicyPendingError.
 Check the approval process for how to approve pending requests.

-Last modified on March 2, 2026
+Last modified on June 8, 2026